luciekaffee/Announcements/Participants-Information-Sheet.md

 **Where can I get more information?**
 If you have any questions regarding the study or related fields, do not hesitate to contact us:
-Lucie-Aimée Kaffee:  HYPERLINK "mailto:kaffee@soton.ac.uk"kaffee@soton.ac.uk
+Lucie-Aimée Kaffee:  kaffee@soton.ac.uk

 **What happens if something goes wrong?**
-In the case of concern or complaint, please feel free to reach out to the Research Integrity and Governance Manager (023 8059 5058,  HYPERLINK "mailto:rgoinfo@soton.ac.uk"rgoinfo@soton.ac.uk).
+In the case of concern or complaint, please feel free to reach out to the Research Integrity and Governance Manager (023 8059 5058,  rgoinfo@soton.ac.uk).
 The University has insurance in place to cover its legal liabilities in respect of this study.

 Thank you.

 We value every participant of our study very much and are happy that you consider contributing to our study.